 Romance languages are widely regarded as the most romantic languages in the world.
-They belong to the Indo-European language family and are spoken by over 800 million people worldwide.
+They belong to the Indo-European language family together with Germanic, Slavic, Baltic languages, and are spoken by over 800 million people worldwide.
 What interesting facts lie beneath their surface?

 The Origin of Romance Languages

 Romance languages evolved from Vulgar Latin spoken in the Roman Empire.
 This now dead language then spread to the far corners of Europe and, during the colonial era, even America and Africa.
 Its swift expansion birthed different dialects that formed the basis for individual Romance languages.
 Experts estimate that these began splitting from Vulgar Latin between the 3rd and 9th centuries.

 Fun Fact: Even though Romance languages evolved from Latin, Latin itself doesn’t belong in the branch.
 Rather, it belongs to the Italic languages spoken in antiquity.

 Romance languages are most commonly spoken in Southern and Southwestern Europe.
 They’re also significant in Romania and Latin America, having been introduced during colonisation.

 Each Romance language’s evolution has been influenced mostly by surrounding countries.
 For example, approximately 66% of Romanian vocabulary derives from Latin.
 However, since Romania neighbours countries with Slavic languages, approximately 20% of its vocabulary come from these.

 Categorising Romance languages remains a head-scratcher for linguists.
 Although the big ones are easily identifiable, it can be difficult to determine if the smaller ones are languages or just dialects.
 However, noticeable similarities exist between them.
 The languages of neighbouring countries share the most common features, and the growing distance also grows the differences.